 There's so much natural beauty in Valentine it's almost unbelievable.
 Smith Falls State Park, home to the state's tallest waterfall, is nearby, as is the Fort Niobrara National Wildlife Refuge.
 The Cherry County Historical Society Museum is a fantastic attraction that memorializes the hardy pioneer history of Valentine and the surrounding area.

-I KNOW you all have your own opinions about Nebraska’s most charming towns, so let me know your personal picks in the comments.
+We KNOW you all have your own opinions about Nebraska’s most charming towns, so let us know your personal picks in the comments.